 One of our innovative tools is Web Curator Tool.
 The Web Curator Tool is used for harvesting websites, web pages, and other documents on the internet.

 The Web Curator Tool is designed for use in libraries and other collecting organisations.
 It supports collection by non-technical users while still allowing complete control of the web harvesting process.
 The tool supports:

-- quality review — ensuring the harvested material is ready to archive; and
+- Quality review — ensuring the harvested material is ready to archive.

-The National Library of New Zealand runs a selective web harvesting programme using the Web Curator Tool (WCT).
-Websites harvested by this method are deposited into the Library’s National Digital Heritage Archive (NDHA) archive using Rosetta.
+The National Library of New Zealand runs a selective web harvesting programme using the Web Curator Tool.
+Web harvesting is the term we use to describe selecting, copying and archiving of websites found on the internet.
+Websites harvested by this method are deposited into the Library’s National Digital Heritage Archive (NDHA) using Rosetta.

 Development of the Web Curator Tool

-The Web Curator Tool was first developed in 2006.
-The project was initiated by the International Internet Preservation Consortium (IIPC) and is a collaborative effort by the National Library of New Zealand and the British Library.
+The Web Curator Tool was developed in 2006 as a collaborative effort by the National Library of New Zealand and the British Library.
+The project was initiated by the International Internet Preservation Consortium (IIPC).

 In December 2018, the Web Curator Tool 2.0 was released.
 This release is the product of a collaborative development effort started in late 2017 between the National Library of New Zealand (NLNZ) and the National Library of the Netherlands (KB-NL).

 Web Curator Tool is open-source

 The Web Curator Tool is written in Java and designed to run in Apache Tomcat.
 It has a flexible architecture, allowing the components of the tool to be distributed over multiple servers.